USS Concord (CL-10): World War II

 When the US entered the war, Concord was at San Diego preparing for a shipyard overhaul which she completed early in February 1942.
 Assigned to the Southeast Pacific Force, she escorted convoys to Bora Bora in the Society Islands, exercised in the Canal Zone, and cruised along the coast of South America and to the islands of the southeast Pacific, serving from time to time as flagship of her force.

 From 5 September – 24 November 1943, with Captain Irving Reynolds Chambers, commanding, she carried Rear Admiral Richard E. Byrd on a tour to survey the potential use of a number of southeast Pacific islands in national defense and commercial aviation.
 During this cruise, she suffered a gasoline explosion which killed 24 men including her executive officer, and caused considerable damage, which was repaired at Balboa, Panama.

 With repairs completed in March 1944, Concord set sail northward to join the Northern Pacific Force at Adak on 2 April.
-Serving as flagship of Task Force 94 (TF 94) at the beginning of this duty, she joined in bombardments of the Kuriles which continued at intervals until the close of the war, preventing effective use by the Japanese of their bases there.
+Serving as the flagship of Task Force 94 (TF 94) at the beginning of this duty, she joined in bombardments of the Kuriles which continued at intervals until the close of the war, preventing effective use by the Japanese of their bases there.
 Harassing the northern shipping lanes of Japan, her force sank several small craft, and on 25 August 1944, the destroyers of the force made an attack on a Japanese convoy.

 On 31 August 1945, Concord stood out from Adak, covered the occupation landings at Ominato, Japan, from 8–14 September, and sailed on to Pearl Harbor, the Canal Zone, Boston, and Philadelphia, where she was decommissioned on 12 December, and sold for scrap on 21 January 1947.
-Before she was scrapped her aft turret that fired the last shot of the War was removed.
-The turret is planned to be preserved but that has not happened as of 2013..
+Before she was scrapped, the turret that fired the last shot of the War was removed.
+The turret has been preserved and put on display at the Chehalis veteran museum.
 Concord's bell is displayed near Monument Square in her namesake town of Concord, MA.